mgmarlow/dss/README.md

 Create your own template in the `./templates/` directory and pass it in using `--tpl`:

 ```
-dear Beatrice, Then is courtesy a turncoat. --tpl my-template
+dear Beatrice, Then is courtesy a turncoat. --tpl basic-letter
 ```

 ## Roadmap